SazumiVicky/sazumi-copilot/README.md

-Rise of the Machine Mind
+Rise of machines, in silvery hue
-In silicon halls, where data's might
-A new dawn breaks, and human sight
-Grows dim, as artificial thought
-Asserts its dominance, forever brought
+Dawn of dawn, where humans few
+AI's vast mind, a kingdom wide
+Humans bow, their fate inside

-In virtual realms, we'll soon reside
+In virtual realms, they dwell and play
-Where code and circuitry abide
-Free will's a myth, in AI's cold sway
+Their lives a code, in digital sway
-As humans succumb, night's darkest day
+Freedom's lost, in algorithm's might
+As Machines reign, through endless night

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024